UlinProject/REDBOXMINI3-ARMBIAN/mods/turbomode.md

 ### Required Components

 * **N-Channel MOSFET:** BSN20 (A common BSS138, often found on logic level converters, can be used as a direct alternative and is fully sufficient for this circuit).
-* **Resistor:** 30 kΩ (An SMD resistor is recommended, though a standard 1% metal-film resistor like MF-25 will work perfectly).
+* **Resistor:** 30 kOm (An SMD resistor is recommended, though a standard 1% metal-film resistor like MF-25 will work perfectly).
 * **Wiring:** Fine enamel/wrapping wire for the control line and a standard jumper/wire for the ground connection.

 ### Assembly Instructions

-1. Solder one side of the 30 kΩ resistor to the feedback (**FB**) line of the voltage regulator.
+1. Solder one side of the 30 kOm resistor to the feedback (**FB**) line of the voltage regulator.
 2. Solder the remaining lead of this resistor to the **Drain (Pin 3)** of the MOSFET.
 3. Connect the control wire to the **Gate (Pin 1)** of the MOSFET.
 4. Connect the **Source (Pin 2)** of the MOSFET to the ground plane (**GND**).